 Drumheller is a town within the Red Deer River valley in the badlands of east-central Alberta, Canada.
 The Drumheller portion of the Red Deer River valley, often referred to as Dinosaur Valley, has an approximate width of 2 kilometres (1.2 mi) and an approximate length of 28 kilometres (17 mi).

 The Royal Tyrrell Museum is a Canadian tourist attraction and a centre of palaeontological research noted for its collection of more than 130,000 fossils.

 This city near the Rocky Mountains in Alberta, Canada is near several of Alberta's amazing national parks.
 The city itself is home to the stadium from the 1988 Olympics, Canada's Sports Hall of Fame, Heritage Park Historical Village, and more!

 Looming 627 feet above the rest of the city, the Calgary Tower is an observation tower in downtown Calgary.
 The tower houses a revolving restaurant and is connected to the city's Plus 15 Skyway network of elevated pedestrian walkways.

 Standard Hotel: Executive Royal Hotel at Calgary or similar

 Calgary - Johnston Canyon - Yoho National Park - Vernon (288 miles)

-Explore Johnston Canyon with roaring water, breathtaking cliffs and rushing waterfalls in the morning.
-Enter Yoho National Park and visit Takakkaw Falls, Emerald Lake and Natural Bridge.
-After passing through Golden and Kicking Horse Path, head to the "Last Spike".
-Overnight in Vernon.
+We will explore Johnston Canyon with roaring water, breathtaking cliffs and rushing waterfalls in the morning.
+Then we will enter Yoho National Park, visit Takakkaw Falls, Emerald Lake and Natural Bridge.
+After passing through Golden and Kicking Horse Path, we will head to the "Last Spike".
+We will stay overnight in Vernon.